KimSunDolf/dolfview/blog/how-to-build-an-notion-assistant-by-dify.md

 ### 3. Connect with Notion and Your Datasets

-Select "Sync from Notion" and then click the "Go to Connect" button.
+Select "Sync from Notion" and then click the "Connect" button.

 ![connect-with-notion-1](https://pan.wsyfin.com/f/J6WsK/connect-with-notion-1.png)

 Afterward, you'll be redirected to the Notion login page.
-Log in using your Notion account.
+Log in with your Notion account.

 <img alt="connect-with-notion-2" src="https://pan.wsyfin.com/f/KrEi4/connect-with-notion-2.png" width="500px" />